 Lactate dehydrogenase (LDH) is an enzyme found in almost every cell in the body, playing a crucial role in energy production.
 It helps convert sugar into energy, making it vital for cellular metabolism.
 Elevated levels of LDH can indicate tissue damage or disease, as it leaks into the bloodstream when cells are damaged.
-Conditions such as heart attacks, liver disease, or even certain cancers can cause high LDH levels.
-Understanding how to manage these levels is essential for maintaining health and preventing serious conditions.
+Conditions such as heart attacks, liver disease, hemolytic anemia, infections, or certain cancers can cause high LDH levels.
+Understanding how to manage these levels is essential for maintaining health and preventing more serious complications.

-LDH is measured through a simple blood test, and normal ranges can vary based on age, sex, and lab methods.
-For most adults, typical reference intervals are in the neighborhood of 105–233 U/L (some labs use 125–220 IU/L) rather than a fixed 140–280 range.
-Because LDH values differ between labs, always discuss your specific result with your healthcare provider—especially if you’re just above or below the cut-off.
+LDH is measured through a simple LDH blood test, and normal ranges can vary based on age, sex, and lab methods.
+For many adults, a common reference interval is around 125–220 IU/L, though some laboratories use slightly different cutoffs.
+Because LDH values differ between labs, always discuss your specific result with your healthcare provider—especially if you’re just above or below the reference range.

 Understanding LDH Isoenzyme Patterns